-If you are planning a day trip to Santa Monica, be sure to include a visit to this wonderful outdoor shopping district.
+If you are planning a day trip to Santa Monica, be sure to include a visit to this beautiful outdoor shopping district.

-The Promenade, in its earliest form, was just three blocks of covered shopping in the 1960’s.
-After its first re-design in the 1970’s, an additional enclosed shopping center was added which they called Santa Monica Place.
+The Promenade, in its earliest form, was just three blocks of covered shopping in the 1960s.
+After its first re-design in the 1970s, an additional enclosed shopping center called Santa Monica Place was built.

 If you enjoy Farmer’s Markets, then you won’t want to miss the one held every Wednesday and Saturday on Arizona Avenue, between Second and Fourth Streets.

-Visiting the Farmer’s Market is a fabulous way to pick up fresh fruits and vegetables for your family, all year long without a headache and hassle of having your own garden.
+Visiting the Farmer’s Market is a fabulous way to pick up fresh fruits and vegetables for your family all year long without a headache and hassle of having your garden.

 There are approximately two miles of beach adjacent to the pier.
 This stretch of beach is called Santa Monica State Beach.

-If you enjoy bicycling, there is a bicycle path that runs through a bicycle only underpass, under the pier.
-Getting around on a bicycle is a great way to enjoy the Santa Monica Pier area and it saves you the hassle of finding parking for your car.
+If you enjoy bicycling, there is a bicycle path that runs through a bicycle only underpass under the pier.
+Getting around on a bike is a great way to enjoy the Santa Monica Pier area and it saves you the hassle of finding parking for your car.

 Getting to Third Street Promenade Santa Monica